The Essential Hub of our Financial Planning Community.

 If a presenter isn't part performer, yet is highly sought, their content or prowess is deemed so valuable that learners are willing to suffer through lecture formats to glean the content.

-Presenters and SMEs who have more engaging styles are not the same as lesson planning for more engaging content delivery.
-The way the content is designed for lesson delivery and consumption changes in order to pull attendees into a subject, spark discussion and learner discovery.
 Presenters and SMEs who take time and care to arrange their content into formats and exercises that purposefully inject interactivity and exploration into the lesson plan do not have to be themselves engaging in order to create and deliver an engaging learning experience.

 LearningHub+

-your toolkit for Rigorous and Engaging adult learning.
+A toolkit for Rigorous and Engaging adult learning.

 Chapter Conundrum 2: